-Manhattan Life Insurance Company was founded in 1850 in New York City.
-They quickly became one of the leaders in the life insurance industry, issuing the first policy to a woman and the first group life insurance policy in 1854.
-In 1894 the company built New York’s first skyscraper, the Manhattan Life Building, which stood as the tallest building in the world at the time.
-It was sold in 1926 and later demolished.
+Named for its New York City birthplace, Manhattan Life Insurance Company was founded in 1850.
+The company became the first to issue life insurance to a woman, and also first to issue a group life policy.
+In 1894 the Manhattan Life Building became New York’s first skyscraper, and it stood as the tallest building in the world at the time.
+It was eventually demolished.

 The Bottom Line

 Manhattan Life has a long, stable history in the insurance industry and we see nothing of concern in terms of their reputation.
 They offer a solid handful of Medicare Supplement plans, but we were unable to get a look at their rates.
 Still, for those that do not mind making phone calls to get rate quotes, this company may be worth the call.